 The Immigration and Refugee Board has four divisions.
 They hear and decide the following kinds of cases:

-The IRB is independent of Citizenship and Immigration Canada and Canada Border Services Agency.
+The IRB is independent of Immigration, Refugees and Citizenship Canada and Canada Border Services Agency.

 The Immigration and Refugee Protection Act gives reasons why someone is “inadmissible”, or not allowed to enter or remain in Canada.
 The inadmissibility rules that apply to a person depend on the immigration status they are claiming.
 Reasons for inadmissibility can include:

 A refugee claim made from within Canada.
-The claim is made at a Citizenship and Immigration Canada office.
+The claim is made at an Immigration, Refugees and Citizenship Canada office.

 To have their refugee claim accepted, one of the things a claimant must show is that they do not have an “internal flight alternative”.
 This means they must show that there is no place in their country that they could get to safely, where they would be free from the risk that they face, and where it would be reasonable to expect them to live.